Electric vehicles sales have seen sustained increases in the past few years and significant milestones have been reached in many countries.

 BMW recently reaffirmed its commitment to hydrogen, even as it builds on the success it has found with its electric models.
 In fact, the German auto giant seems to be hedging its bets, developing its technologies for petrol, electric and hydrogen simultaneously, as though it’s not quite sure what will happen in the future.

 The company’s chairman, Oliver Zipse, said: “We continue to invest consciously in various technologies.
 This includes hydrogen fuel cell technology.
-Ultimately, this is most intelligent and fastest way to effective climate protection.”
+Ultimately, this is the most intelligent and fastest way to effective climate protection.”

 He added that the company will be unveiling the new BMW 5 Series Gran Coupé, and both the Sedan and Touring versions will be available in “electrified versions”.